MichAdeola/Credit_Score_Classification/README.md

   ![image](https://github.com/MichAdeola/Credit_Score_Classification/assets/105505715/9ff9692d-e1a7-4251-9ec7-7845243f913d)

 - I then have trained the model using various methods:  logistic regression and random forest with scikit learn in python, and XGBoost, and SVM (Support Vector Machine) in dataiku.
-But the method with the best accuracy was the random forest with 0.77065.
+But the method with the best accuracy was the random forest (0.77065).
 So I deployed the model using this method.
 - And I made my prediction on the second dataset, cleaned in the same conditions as the first.

 # Next step